SurniaUlula/wpsso-plm/readme.txt

 = 4.2.2-dev.1 =

-(2019/08/05) Optimized loading of admin library modules for WPSSO Core v5.5.1.
+(2019/08/05) Simplified and optimized loading of admin library modules for WPSSO Core v5.5.1.

 = 4.2.1 =